deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 Bilevel learning with MAID
 ==========================

-DeepInverse implements the Method of Adaptive Inexact Descent (MAID) for bilevel hyperparameter learning.
+DeepInverse implementation of the Method of Adaptive Inexact Descent (MAID) for bilevel hyperparameter learning.
 The outer loop is solver-agnostic.
 Everything that depends on how the lower level is solved, and on which a posteriori bound certifies the hypergradient error, lives behind a